 If you're a virgin, you can definitely still use a Lunette Cup.
 However, young teens and virgins might need to practice a bit more in the beginning because they are usually not as familiar with their anatomy.
 While virginity is not an obstacle, the vaginal muscles are tighter and insertion can be a challenge until your body has adapted to accommodate the cup.
 Younger people who menstruate with intact hymens should be aware that inserting the cup may rupture the hymen.
 By medical standards, virginity is not defined by the state of the hymen; they will remain a virgin until they participate in sexual intercourse.

 - Relax and take your time: Choose alone time when you can focus without distractions or interruptions.
 Perhaps after a warm bath when you are relaxed.
 If you are too nervous, the vaginal muscles will tighten, making it uncomfortable, if not impossible, for successful insertion.

 - Get Acquainted with yourself: It is always a good idea to know your own body.
 Take some time to locate the vaginal opening and even insert a finger to locate your cervix.
 It feels exactly like the tip of your nose.
 Knowing where your cervix is will help you to position the cup properly and not insert it too high.

 - Practice during your period: The vagina is more flexible and the blood works as a lubricant.
 OR . . .

 - Take a "dry run" before your period: You might be more comfortable practicing before your period if you feel squeamish about touching blood.
 In this case, use water as a lubricant.

-- Try different folds that accentuate the insertion poin: Most women use the typical C-fold.
-However, there are many ways to fold a Lunette.
+- Try different folds that accentuate the insertion point: Most people use the typical C-fold.
+However, there are many ways to fold a Lunette Cup.
 The video here will show you nine different folds.